PeterWaher/IoTGateway/Waher.IoTGateway.Console/README.md

 ## Binary executable

-You can test the application by downloading a [binary executable](../Executables/Waher.IoTGateway.zip).
-You can also install it using the [IoT Gateway installer](../Executables/IoTGatewaySetup.exe).
+You can test the application by downloading and installing the IoT Gateway using the [IoT Gateway installer](../Executables/IoTGatewaySetup.exe).

 ## License